-'''

-gittest/ex$ cat hello.py
+gittest/ex\$ cat hello.py print("Hello world")

-print "Hello world"

-'''

-In Figure 1 the three commands add, commit, and checkout transfer data between the files we can modify (called the working tree), the staging area (aka. the index), and the repository history.
+The three commands add, commit, and checkout thus transfers data between the files we can modify (called the working tree), the staging area (aka. the index), and the repository history.
+The specific transfer patterns are visualised in Figure 1.